cybersighzero/KAPS-LOCK-Portfolio/README.md

 - Fonts (Instrument Serif, Inter, JetBrains Mono) load from Google Fonts — you'll need an internet connection for them to appear; otherwise the page falls back to system fonts.
-- Member photos are placeholder images from pravatar.cc — swap the `src` in each member page and roster card for real photos whenever ready.
+- Member photos are placeholder images — swap the `src` in each member page and roster card for real photos whenever ready.